Slavic Studies, Minor

 Career Outlook

-A minor in Slavic studies helps students with communication and cultural competency skills as they pursue careers in political analysis, education, tourism and hospitality, the military, sociology, marketing or various other fields.
+Graduates with the minor in Slavic studies have communication and cultural competency skills that give them an advantage as they pursue careers in political analysis, education, tourism and hospitality, the military, sociology, marketing or various other fields.

 Example Careers